OpenMDAO/OpenMDAO-Framework/docs/complex/example.rst

 Driver, but a future tutorial will teach this.
 Until then, you can gain some understanding by studying these drivers, as well as the ones included in the standard library.

+The simulation drivers have a variable that stores the result of the simulation:

 **SimAcceleration - Output:**